Saturday, 14 September 2013

 In a Quiet Time

-On the evening of 5th August 2013, I arrived back at Lisbon Airport from a pleasant tour of five European countries and was facing an all-night journey by four buses to my home in the Algarve.
-As the melancholy of Portugal enfolded me once again, I struggled with my absurdly heavy luggage to the first bus.
-This was a Lisbon city bus.
+On the evening of 5th August 2013, I arrived back at Lisbon Airport from a pleasant tour of five European countries and was facing an all-night journey by four buses to the Algarve.
+As the melancholy of Portugal enfolded me, I struggled with my absurdly heavy luggage to the first bus.
+This was a Lisbon city one.
 I waited long, and finally it came.
 But, as I boarded it, my left knee seized up.
 I was in severe pain and could hardly move my leg.

-The sombre people in the bus showed the usual Portuguese lack of any interest in me, and when I arrived at the huge Oriente Station other Portuguese merely commented that my trousers were falling down.
-There were several hours to wait at the grim multi-transport complex at Oriente, but just as well, because I had to recuperate.
+The sombre people in the bus showed the usual Portuguese lack of any interest in anything, and when I arrived at the huge Oriente Station other Portuguese merely commented that my trousers were falling down.
+There were several hours to wait at the grim multi-transport complex at Oriente, but it was just as well, because I had to recuperate.

 Another passenger had to help me down towards the floor.
 People were being hurried towards the bus that was proceeding east to the regional capital of Faro, and one of the bus drivers jeered at me because I could not pick up my heavy luggage.
 But he had to carry it nonetheless.
 I could not have done it myself.